 Over the years, the City of Regina has demonstrated strong financial management, balancing service level sustainability with affordability.
 Maintaining long-term financial viability and service sustainability is a key challenge facing the City.
-Financial practices and policies already in place including those related to debt will support this work.
+Financial practices and policies already in place will support this work.